-Overall employment of network and computer systems administrators is expected to grow 28 percent through 2020, faster than the average for all occupations. (source)
+Employment of network and computer systems administrators is projected to grow 12% through 2022, about as fast as the average for all occupations. (source)

-Median annual wages of network and computer systems administrators were $72,560 in May 2012. (source)
+The median annual wage for network and computer systems administrators was $74,000 in May 2013. (source)

 The technology component prepares you with a general knowledge of computers and computer applications, and provides you with an understanding of specific systems and applications.